 Geopathic Stress can be defined as the distortion of the earth’s magnetic field, which may be caused by naturally occurring physical features in the earth, such as underground streams, or due to changes introduced by man, e.g. laying pipes, underground tunnels or digging foundations for new buildings.
 Here are ten facts you may not know about Geopathic Stress:

 1. Geopathic stress is strongest at night, particularly between 2-3am, when there’s a full moon, or just before a storm (Geopathology).

 2. Spending time on Geopathic Stress lines, particularly when sleeping, can cause a weakening of the immune system which can lead to serious illnesses.

-8. Cats love to sleep on Geopathic Stress.
-If your cat’s favourite sleeping spot is on your bed, then you need to be sleeping elsewhere!
-Bees and wasps love these lines too.
-Dogs, cows and horses avoid it.
+8. Cats love to sleep on Geopathic Stress so if your cat’s favourite sleeping spot is on your bed, you need to be sleeping elsewhere!
+Bees and wasps love these lines too, however dogs, cows and horses avoid it.

 9. Clutter usually builds up on Geopathic Stress lines and cracks can appear inside or outside your home.

 10. Most plants will not grow well on a Geopathic Stress line.
-Evergreens like holly, pines and ivy, though can flourish.
-Trees can grow on strange angles and develop growths on their trunks if affected.
+However, evergreens like holly, pines and ivy can flourish.
+Trees can grow in strange angles and develop growths on their trunks if affected.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.